Aspire - our plans to tackle social inequality

-The photo shows Prince Edward with Councillor Iseult Roche when he popped in to watch rehearsals for Westborough Tales whilst on a visit to the Yvonne Arnaud.
+The photo shows Prince Edward with Councillor Iseult Roche when he popped in to watch rehearsals for Westborough Tales while on a visit to the Yvonne Arnaud.

 Hearts for the Arts award

 Councillor Iseult Roche says "Community is about so much more than who you happen to live next door to... and far more about a sense belonging and understanding of local needs and what we can all do to make things better.
 We are delighted Project Aspire has been recognised and considered for such a prestigious award."

 The Project Aspire Community Grants Scheme offers funding for community projects and initiatives that benefit local residents.

 The Guildford Family Support Team Programme brings together a range of professionals to support vulnerable families.